To make an appointment, call 314-747-2066, option 1.

 Multidisciplinary care

 Because of the complexity of the disease, patients with IBD often require care from multiple providers.
-Patients in our program are able to seamlessly coordinate care and office visits between specialists.
-In addition to specialized gastroenterologists and GI surgeons, we also have a GI-trained health psychologist available for appointments.
-Other resources include abdominal imaging, endoscopy, consult services in pathology, nutrition and dermatology.
+Patients in this program can coordinate care and office visits between specialists seamlessly.
+In addition to specialized gastroenterologists and GI surgeons, WashU Medicine also has a GI-trained health psychologist and an IBD dietician who can discuss your specific nutrition needs.
+Other resources include abdominal imaging with radiologists specializing in Inflammatory bowel disease, endoscopy, consult services in pathology, and dermatology.
+In addition to your IBD physician, your care team consists of nurse practitioners, nurses, a therapy coordinator, and a medical secretary.
+Depending on your needs, you may interact with different members of the team.

-Before your office visit, your referring physician will need to mail or fax (314-747-5871) your records, including:
+Before your office visit, your referring physician will need to fax your records to 888-869-4437, including:

 If you are self-referring, the Health Insurance Portability and Accountability Act (HIPAA) requires that you sign and send a medical record release (pdf) to your previous physician so we may obtain your medical records.
 After review of your records, additional imaging and/or laboratory testing may be ordered.